jackietng/My-React-Portfolio/README.md

 2. Deploy the `dist` folder to your hosting platform of choice.

 ## Contributing
-Please feel free to contribut to this application with the following steps:
+Please feel free to contribut to this application!
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/improvement`)
-3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/improvement`)
-5. Create a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.